-Overloading the ATV or carrying/towing cargo improperly.

-Overloading and towing can cause changes in vehicle handling, which could lead to loss of control or an accident.
+Overloading the ATV or carrying/towing cargo improperly may cause changes in handling, which could cause loss of control or an accident.

-Never exceed the stated load capacity for this ATV.

-Cargo should be properly distributed and securely attached.

-Reduce speed when carrying cargo or pulling a trailer.
-Allow a greater distance for braking.

-Always follow the instructions in the owner's manual for carrying cargo or pulling a trailer.
+- Never exceed the stated load capacity for this ATV. - Cargo should be properly distributed and securely attached. - Reduce speed when carrying cargo or pulling a trailer.
+Allow a greater distance for braking. - Always follow the instructions in the owner's manual for carrying cargo or pulling a trailer.

+Safety Warnings

-Operating on frozen bodies of water.
+Operating on Frozen Bodies of Water

-Severe injury or death can result if the ATV and/or the operator fall through the ice.
+Operating on frozen bodies of water may result in serious injury or death if the ATV and/or the operator fall through the ice.